bayethiernodiop/regtester/README.md

 # Usage

-regtester folder/file path to execute one or many tests in a folder every test has to inherit the class RegExTest inside the module
+regtester folder/file path to execute one or many tests in a folder every test has to inherit the class RegExTest inside the module and also finish with Test.py The class name must be the same as the file name without the .py

+Class tes
 # Test

 The module can be tested using the command : regtester-test